safaleval/TextTemplatingCore/README.md

 ## How to use

 ### As a command line tool
-## install locally using nuget package
+## Install locally using nuget package
 ```
 dotnet tool install TextTemplating.Tool
 ```